DALA746/coctails/README.md

-# Fancy Coctails build with React & TailwindCSS🍹
+# Fancy Coctails with React & Tailwind CSS🍹

 For this project, I used [The CoctailDB](https://www.thecocktaildb.com/) and coded the whole project in React using React Hooks including useState, useEffect, useContext, etc. For styling, I used Tailwind CSS library.
 This project goal was to dive into TailwindCSS and learn more about it.